john-csr/Project-Gallery-Suite/README.md

 ## Author Credit

-Built and documented by **John**, a pragmatic systems thinker focused on clarity, speed, and maintainability.
+Built and documented by **John C.**, a pragmatic systems thinker focused on clarity, speed, and maintainability.
 For training, onboarding, or extension requests, refer to this README or contact the project maintainer.

 ---